Why Your Last Mile Feels Like a Never-Ending Road Trip

 1. Size of items

 Unsurprisingly, heavy and large items cost more.
 Most conventional couriers like FedEx and UPS will only accept packages up to a certain weight limit.
-And with costs rising proportional to weight, it stops being economical to ship heavy packages by courier even before you hit the limit.
-Once your package exceeds a certain threshold in weight, you should consider using a 3PL that can provide end-to-end logistics by using their own fleet of delivery vehicles.
+And with costs rising proportional to weight, costs can add up when using traditional carriers.

 2. Delivery location

-If you’re delivering within large cities, you’ll likely get better rates.
-But if you need to deliver to remote locations where there’s fewer service options, you may be charged a premium.
+If you’re delivering within an urban city, you’ll likely get better rates.
+But if you need to deliver to remote locations where there are fewer service options, you may be charged a premium.
 At GoBolt, pricing is tiered based on delivery zones.
-And an added bonus: there is no fuel surcharges on first-party parcel and EV deliveries.

 3. Speed